gift-surg/SPOT-A-NeonatalRabbit/README.md

 to propagate an MRI multi-atlas on a new subject scanned with the same modalities of the multi-atlas (target).
-Default parameters are tuned to work in particular for the Newborn Rabbit Multi-Atlas developed within the [GIFT-Surg project][giftsurg] in collaboration between University College London (UK) and Katholische Universitat  Leuve (Belgium).
+Default parameters are tuned to work in particular for the Newborn Rabbit Multi-Atlas developed within the [GIFT-surg project][giftsurg] in collaboration between University College London (UK) and Katholische Universitat Leuven (Belgium).

-Via parameters tuning, this software can be used as a framework to automatise general segmentation propagation and label fusion pipelines.
+Via parameters tuning, this software can be used as a framework to automate general segmentation propagation and label fusion pipelines.

 ## Material related to Neonatal Rabbit Brain Mutli-Atlas: